mkmcc/ta-hammer/README.md

 | Tran      | Adriane  | AA        | AA     | AA        | C    |
 | Battle    | Loretta  |           | B      | B         | C    |

-the =pref-rank= and =andrea= models perform similarly, and marginally better than the benchmark
+the `pref-rank` and `andrea` models perform similarly, and marginally better than the benchmark